 This route is offered by LiveWest as an alternative to the statutory procedure or, where the statutory procedure does not apply (i.e., for shared ownership leaseholders who do not own 100% of the lease).

-No written notice needs to be served as under the Act and LiveWest will set the terms of the new lease extension.
+No written notice needs to be served as under the Act and LiveWest will set the terms of the new lease extension, up to 990 years if LiveWest is the freeholder.